improving digital knowledge

-Seniors in Victoria have developed the personas on this page to represent common concerns and features found in the community.
-Like all of us, these personas have different perceptions of risk associated with ICT use.
+Seniors have developed personas on this page to represent common concerns and features found in the community.
+Like all of us, these personas have different perceptions of risk associated with digital technology use.

-Perceived risks are beliefs about potential harm or the possibility of a loss from using ICT.
+Perceived risks are beliefs about potential harm or the possibility of a loss from using digital technology.
 It is a subjective judgment that people make about the severity of a risk.

 Click on the persona that you identify with the most to explore how they relate to the six different categories of risk we have identified in out research.

-For each risk categories, you can then discover a set of strategies the persona may use to reduce their perception of risk and improve ICT knowledge on their terms.
+For each risk categories, you can then discover a set of strategies the persona may use to reduce their perception of risk and improve digital technology knowledge on their terms.

 Dawn — 68 years old

 As a frequent flyer who solo travels globally, Dawn enjoys both the excitement of going to new places and using technology to support her travels.
 She’s taken up photography classes to improve how she captures her journeys.